Final 15 revealed! Watch the winning videos now.

-- Employees of NSERC, including immediate family members and/or those living in the same household (whether legally related or not) are not eligible.
+- Employees of NSERC, including their immediate family members and/or those living in the same household (whether legally related or not) are not eligible.
 For purposes of the Contest, immediate family members are defined as spouse, domestic partner, parents, legal guardians, in-laws, grandparents, siblings, children and grandchildren.

-- A Contestant must submit a video and written description featuring a research project or initiative funded by NSERC and carried out at the institution at which the Contestant is enrolled at the time of entry and (ii) a written Contestant biography (the “Submission”).
+- A Contestant must submit (i) a video featuring a research project or initiative funded by NSERC and carried out at the institution at which the Contestant is enrolled at the time of entry and (ii) a written Contestant biography (the “Submission”).

 - Submissions must be submitted as an .MOV, .MPEG4, MP4, .AVI, .WMV, .MPEGPS, .FLV, 3GPP, or WebMfile via the NSERC Video Secure Upload.
 Links to websites, public or private, will not be accepted.
 A submission must be respectful and courteous and be in English or French.

 - Only one entry per person is permitted.

 - NSERC will not accept Submissions that are offensive to an individual or an organization, rude in tone or abusive.
 NSERC reserves the right to refuse, edit or remove any of the following: